Gump and Co.: Synopsis

-On the first page, Forrest Gump tells readers "Don't ever let nobody make a movie of your life's story," and "Whether they get it right or wrong, it don't matter."
+On the first page of Gump & Co., Forrest Gump tells readers "Don't ever let nobody make a movie of your life's story," and "Whether they get it right or wrong, it don't matter."

 However, the character is not an idiot savant, as in the first book, but more similar to Tom Hanks' "warmhearted dope."
 The text intentionally contains grammar and spelling mistakes in order to indicate the character's deficient education and cognitive difficulties, albeit less frequently than its predecessor, reflecting that Forrest is a more mature and somewhat more astute man.

 The story suggests that the real-life events surrounding the film have affected Forrest's life.